 Hoodies (Tops with hoods) – Hoodies are not allowed to be worn at school.
 Students who wear one must hand it in at the Front Office and may choose to borrow a school jumper, if one is available.
 After school they can pick up their hoodie as they leave.
 There are no consequences for students who remove their hoodie as required.
 Unlike some other items of non-dress code attire, a note from a parent/guardian will not allow a student to wear a hoodie at school.

-Occupational Safety and Health concerns prohibit the wearing of certain piercings by students at school.
-Students are limited to wearing earrings such as sleepers or studs that are not sharp or large enough to get caught.
-They may also have a small nose stud piercing.
-Other facial piercings are not allowed, such as eyebrow or lip piercings.
-There are no consequences if students follow directions to remove piercings when requested and replace with a plastic retainer or labret.
+Piercings – Occupational Safety and Health concerns prohibit the wearing of certain piercings by students at school.
+Students are limited to wearing earrings such as sleepers or studs that are not sharp or large enough to get caught on clothing, other items or other students.
+Facial piercings are not allowed, such as eyebrow or lip piercings, and teachers will request they are removed if seen.
+There are no consequences if students follow directions to remove piercings when requested.
 Some school activities may require that all piercings are removed for the duration of the lesson.

-Home Economic students must wear covered shoes in accordance with Safety Council Regulations.
+Home Economics – All students must wear covered shoes in accordance with Occupational Safety and Health guidelines.

-Art and Craft students should wear closed in shoes and protective over-shirt to Art and Craft classes.
+Art and Craft – All students should wear closed in shoes and protective over-shirt to Art classes.

-Woodwork, Metalwork, Industrial Arts students regulations require the wearing of hard covered shoes.
-Safety glasses are necessary in these classes.
+Woodwork, Metalwork and Industrial Arts – Student regulations require the wearing of hard covered shoes.
+Safety glasses are compulsory in these classes.